LivniGuy/open-lakehouse-workshop-jan2025/Modules/Module 19 - REST Catalog/rest_catalog_amazon_athena.md

 - **Query Cloudera Iceberg Table with no right to read the table:** Add a new cell (click "+" button in Session toolbar)
    - In the cell copy/paste the following and then ">| RUN" the cell.

+   - This will error out, as the security policy will block this access.

 ```
 %%sql
 SELECT * FROM airlines_data.airports